 - Teen Social Events

 We are currently looking for a volunteer who is a professional in their field to teach cooking classes (baker, chef, nutritionist, etc.).
-If you are interested in tutoring or teaching a class, please email Jill at firstname.lastname@example.org
+If you are interested and qualified to teach art or cooking, please email Jill at firstname.lastname@example.org

 The Hanger is a store which gives foster teens the opportunity to shop for clothing, shoes, accessories, jewelry, toiletries, and more for free.